krumbunny/sapfest.org/apply/jury.md

 ---
 title: St. Anthony Park Arts Festival - Jury Process
-layout: process
+layout: apply
-top_menu_id: process
+top_menu_id: apply
-menu_title: Application Process
 ---
 ## The SAP Arts Festival Application Process

 The St. Anthony Park Arts Festival is a juried art fair.
-We appreciate the hard work and skill involved in making fine craft and art, and we aim to treat all applications with respect.
+We appreciate the hard work and skill involved in making fine craft and art, and we aim to treat all applications equally and with care.
 Artists will be  judged by experienced art professionals on the basis of their images and statement.